mosip/documentation/docs/id-schema.md

   * `validator`: Regex
   * `arguments`: Array to hold parameter or dependent field ids required for validation.
 * `subType`
-  *  For every document type field, document category code must be the value to this key.
+  *  For every `documentType` field, `document category code` must be the value to this key.
 This document category code is used to validate the provided document types in the ID object.

 ### Dependencies